 The Ministry of Health, Labour and Welfare asks employers to make efforts to avoid disadvantages to the workers by discussing with each employee their benefits and change of work schedule…etc. regardless of whether the business is closing voluntarily or in response to closure requests from the government.

-In addition, regardless of the necessity of absence allowance under the Labor Standards Act, employment adjustment subsidies are paid to employers who are forced to reduce their business activities due to economic reasons, in proportion to the amount of absence allowance paid by the employer.
+Employment adjustment subsidies are paid to employers who are forced to reduce their business activities due to economic reasons.
+These subsidies are paid out in proportion to the amount of absence allowance paid by the employer.
+This is regardless of the necessity of absence allowance under the Labor Standards Act.
 In light of the recent impact of COVID-19, special measures have been taken throughout the country, such as increasing the subsidy rate to 90% for small and medium-sized enterprises and 75% for large enterprises, regardless of regular or irregular employment, for enterprises that do not lay off workers and maintain their employment.

 In addition, if a small and medium-sized enterprise (SME) that has received a request for leave of absence from work from the prefectural governor maintains employment without dismissal, etc., and meets certain requirements, such as paying 100% of the absence allowance, the government will proactively support business owners by, for example, increasing the subsidy rate for the entire absence allowance to 100%.

-In addition, even if a company voluntarily refrains from business and takes workers off work in response to a request for cooperation, etc., in accordance with the Act on Special Measures against Swine Flu, etc., the obligation to pay the absence allowance based on the Labor Standards Act does not disappear.
+Sometimes, a company voluntarily refrains from business and takes workers off work in response to a request for cooperation.
+This can be done in accordance with the Act on Special Measures against Swine Flu, for example.
+Even so, the obligation to pay the absence allowance based on the Labor Standards Act does not disappear.

-According to Article 26 of the Labor Standards Act, the employer must pay the absence allowance (60/100 of the average wage or more) for the period of absence when the absence is due to reasons attributable to the employer.
+According to the Labor Standards Act, the employer must pay an allowance of 60% of pay during the absence.
+However, the absence must be due to reasons attributable to the employer.
 In the case of absence from work due to force majeure, the employer is not obliged to pay the absence allowance.
 But in order to be able to say that the absence from work is due to force majeure, it is necessary that the following two elements are satisfied.

 (1) The cause of the accident is an accident that occurred outside the business.